grefel/press2id/README.md

 Detailed infos are found at [publishing.blog [DE]](https://publishing.blog/press2id) and [publishing.blog ACF [DE]](https://publishing.blog/WordPress-nach-indesign-press2id-jetzt-mit-custom-fields-und-custom-post-types/) by @haemeulrich

 press2id is successfully used with the following publications.
-If you also use it and want to be added to this list, just send us a message!
+If you also use it and want to be added to this list, just send a message!
 #### Fill Place Gun Mode
 * https://www.azur-online.de
 * https://dievolkswirtschaft.ch/de/